New climate report: Oceans rising faster, ice melting more

 The report gives projections based on different scenarios for emissions of heat-trapping carbon dioxide.
 One is a world that dramatically decreases carbon pollution — and the worst case is where little has been done.
 We are closer to the worst-case situation, scientists said.

-"It is alarming to read such a thorough cataloging of all of the serious changes in the planet that we're driving," Texas A&M University climate scientist Andrew Dessler, who wasn't part of the report, said in an email.
+"It is alarming to read such a thorough cataloging of all of the serious changes in the planet that we're driving," said Texas A&M University climate scientist Andrew Dessler, who wasn't part of the report.
 "What's particularly disturbing as a scientist is that virtually all of these changes were predicted years or decades ago."

-Its authors emphasized that this report doesn't doom Earth to this gloomy outlook.
+The report's authors emphasized that it doesn't doom Earth to this gloomy outlook.

 "We indicate we have a choice.
 Whether we go into a grim future depends on the decisions that are being made," Portner said.
 "We have a better future ahead of us once we make the right choice."